xuChenSJTU/SAT-master-online/README.md

 # SAT-master-online.
-This is a Pytorch implementation of our "Learning on Attribute-Missing Graphs".
+This is a Pytorch implementation of our "Learning on Attribute-Missing Graphs" in terms of the node attribute completion task.

 ####################################################################################.
 1. It is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2020.